My Top 10 Tips for Vegan Bodybuilders

 To all the dudes reading this, how turned on are you right now? 😉 Seriously though, if you’re wanting to build muscle, get on board the chickpea train!
 They’re high in protein and an awesome low-fat source of carbs.
 I usually eat ’em before I work out (and no, doing that is not a “problem” for me.
 I’ve never been a big fan of kidney beans to be honest.
 My faves are chickpeas, black beans and most recently, aduki beans.

 Don’t get me wrong, I love brown rice too.
 In fact, I love ALL rice.
 But quinoa is much higher in protein not to mention it’s a “complete” source of protein whereas brown rice isn’t.
 The more “complete” the protein source is, the better for muscle building.

 3) I am the protein powder queen!

 Supplementing with a good quality plant-based protein powder will dramatically boost your protein intake.
 It’s also a super quick and convenient food item to have on hand and while you’re out.
-I’m a big fan of
+Call me biased but I’m a big fan of

 4) I don’t eat processed foods very much.

 Processed, packaged foods (although delicious) usually mean high-carb, high-fat, high-sugar or all of the above.
 I really make an effort to eat a diet that contains a lot of whole grains, nuts and tons of fresh fruits & veggies.

 Tempeh is another awesome protein source that often gets overlooked–perhaps because it’s harder to find than tofu (at least in Canada.)
 Unlike tofu, tempeh is fermented.
 That means the enzymes in it pre-digest the carbs, protein and fat, so it’s easier to digest and full of fiber and antioxidants.

 6) I never skimp on “healthy” fats.